 6. Project Manager Roles and Responsibilities

 Other than accessing and preparing oneself with the project development challenges, the role of a project manager has no boundaries.
+The primary responsibility of a program manager is to serve the team and stakeholders.
 In fact, there is a guide to the Project Management Body of Knowledge called PMBOK Guide that helps Project managers to understand it from ground level.
+Project Manager, unlike Scrum Master, is responsible for the performance of various project teams.
 Let’s dive deep into the roles and responsibilities of the Project Manager.

 - Managing demands and modifications (to Scale-up, Time, and Budget).